Create Your City Living Profile

 Choose a Homeowner's Insurance Agency

 You typically have to pay for one-year of homeowners insurance (sometimes called "hazard insurance") up front, in addition to the fees and costs due at settlement.
+You can choose an insurance agency with whom you want to do business.
+Your lender or agent may recommend an insurance agency.
+Our list of Home Services partners also includes insurance agency contacts.

-Getting Your Keys
+Getting Your Keys and Moving In

 Get Your Welcome Gift